port-labs/incident-lambda-runner-example/README.md

 - An AWS account with the Lambda service enabled.
 - A Google Cloud Platform account with the Calendar API enabled.
 - A Port account with access to the API.
-- The following blueprints installed in your Port account:
+- The following blueprints are installed in your Port account:
    - `Incident`: This blueprint contains the incident entity and the incident management workflow.
    ```json
     {